Portrait of Chris and Dan.

 Eight Revised "Darken" Bookmarklets.

-Click on any one of the bookmarklets above.
+Click on any of the bookmarklets above.

 That will change the background color and the text color of this page.